dustinkredmond/SQLiteToCSV/README.md

 ### Building

-If building from source, ensure that you have GCC and G++ installed.
+Ensure that you have a `C` compiler installed (GCC preferred).
 Next, install the SQLite library.
-If using the `apt` package manager, this is accomplished by the following command.
+If using the `apt` package manager, this is accomplished by the following command, some Linux distros may already include this.

 ```
 sudo apt install libsqlite3-dev